LukeMetcalfe2003/luke_morgan_finalsprint/README.md

 # luke_morgan_finalsprint

-This is an Ecommerce website created using react
+This is an Ecommerce website created using react by myself and Morgan Browne.